bancorprotocol/carbon-app/README.md

 In case the network is using a version of CarbonController older than 5 then there's no support for extended range for trade by source, and it is recommended to set VITE_LEGACY_TRADE_BY_SOURCE_RANGE to true in .env to avoid possible reverts.

-### Opt-in to gradient branding

-To set the gradient branding in the app, the flag `VITE_USE_GRADIENT_BRANDING` must be set to true.
-The gradient branding colors are set in the `tailwind.config.ts` file under the `theme.colors.primaryGradient` key.

 ### Common configuration

 The file `common.ts` with type [`AppConfig`](src/config/types.ts) contains important configuration for the app and network.
 It includes the following: